yugabyte/terraform-provider-ybm/docs/resources/cluster.md

 Optional:

 - `password` (String) The password to be used for both YSQL and YCQL.
+Note that this will be stored in the state file.
 - `username` (String) The username to be used for both YSQL and YCQL.
 - `ycql_password` (String, Sensitive) YCQL password for the database.
 Note that this will be stored in the state file.
 - `ycql_username` (String) YCQL username for the database.